KudryashevLab/TomoBEAR/wiki/Usage.md

 # TomoBEAR Configuration

-If you followed the instructions thoroughly then you should have a working copy of the TomoBEAR.
+If you followed the [installation instructions](https://github.com/KudryashevLab/TomoBEAR/wiki/Installation-and-Setup) thoroughly then you should have a working copy of the TomoBEAR.
 Now you need to generate a JSON file for your project to start to process your acquired cryo-ET data.